 Gian Antonio Guardi, The Story of Tobias, c.
 1750, Arcangelo Raffaele, Venice.

-I’ve told you the story of Tobias and the Angel before (Picture Of The Day 4 – you can probably find it under ‘Angels’ at the bottom of this post), so if you’d like to refresh your memory, do have a look there.
+I’ve told you the story of Tobias and the Angel before (Picture Of The Day 4), so if you’d like to refresh your memory, do have a look there.
 At the time somebody mentioned the wonderful version of the story as told by a member of the Guardi family in Venice, and it’s taken me until now to get round to looking at it.
 Talking about Tiepolo last week (POTD 51), I said that he is ‘seen as being on the frivolous side of religious painting’, which reminded me about the Guardi.
 This is another example of Rococo religious painting which could be considered frivolous – but, as a friend pointed out, frivolity is a rather underrated value.
 However, the lightness of touch with which this sequence of images is painted does not make the story seem frivolous.
 If anything, it makes it more magical.

 It was painted for the organ loft of the church of the Archangel Raphael.
 Make a beeline to see it the next time you are in Venice – not only are the paintings a delight, but also this part of Venice is rarely on the tourist trail.
 However, given that everyone I know seems to want to go to Venice as soon as the lockdown is over, because it has been so wonderfully quiet, I can’t imagine that the quiet will last.
 A pity, but I want to go – so why shouldn’t other people?
 The church is one of the oldest religious foundations in Venice – there is a record of it being destroyed by fire back in 889 AD.
 After all, Raphael is one of the Patron Saints of fishermen, and this is Venice, which is all sea.
 The current building is the eighth on the site: it was rebuilt for the last time in the 1740s, with work finishing in 1749.
 The organ was built in the same year by Gaetano Amigazzi.
 The case is highly elaborate, but a fairly restrained form of Rococo – it is entirely symmetrical, for one thing, and has a rather awkward, inorganic application of decorative details.
 The story is told on five canvases which have been stretched around the convex and concave bends of the organ loft.
 The sequence starts and finishes with the small panels to the left and right, which frame two wider canvasses, which themselves frame a bowed inner section.
 This creates a great rhythm for storytelling: an introduction and development leading up to the prolonged heart of the story, followed by a suitable conclusion, and a coda.
 It could be the model for one of the pieces played on the organ itself.
 Or a five act ballet.